lukesherwood/volunteerboard/TOTO.md

 TODO:
-change event/job iterating to be partial delete functions new jobs at same time as new event job show page has a link to apply to job volunteer applies for a job and assigned = true.
+partials showing link to name? delete functions new jobs at same time as new event job show page has a link to apply to job volunteer applies for a job and assigned = true.